Salman-080/Salman-080/README.md

-Current Overview:
+## Current Overview:

 - 🔭 I’m currently working on ...
-- 🌱 I’m currently learning mongoose
+- 🌱 I’m currently learning mongoose, NextJs
 - 👯 I’m looking to collaborate on ...
 - 🤔 I’m looking for help with ...
-- 💬 Ask me about ...
+- 💬 Ask me anything about ...
 - 📫 Reach me through

 - 😄 Pronouns: ...